alheka/seventimeapi/source/includes/_TimeLogs.md

 workOrderNumber    |  | If specified, time logs that match the parameter will be included. timestamp          |  | If specified, time logs that start after the given date and time will be included.
 The date has to be in the format 'YYYY-MM-HH HH:MM' endTimestamp       |  | If specified, time logs that end before the given date and time will be included.
+The date has to be in the format 'YYYY-MM-HH HH:MM' invoicedDate       |  | If specified, time logs with the specied invoice date will be included.
 The date has to be in the format 'YYYY-MM-HH HH:MM' sortBy             |  | If specified, a sort will be made on the specified parameter sortDirection      |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending